 You notice water under your sink, and when you take a look at the garbage disposal with a flashlight, you notice that it's leaking.
 Upon closer inspection, you determine that water isn't coming from any of the pipes that connect to the garbage disposal, which leaves two possibilities.
 Either the flange connecting the garbage disposal to the sink is loose or worn or there's a hole in the garbage disposal.

 You can use plumber's putty to repair the flange; in fact, that's what it's for.
 You can't use it as garbage disposal sealant to fix a hole, though, at least not permanently.
 That would be like trying to patch a hole in plumbing pipes with duct tape.

-Plumber's Putty is Great for Sealing the Drain Flange
+Using Plumber's Putty to Seal the Drain Flange

 Although there are different formulations on the market, the basic recipe for plumber's putty is clay, linseed oil and perhaps some limestone, talc and fish oil.
 It's waterproof and remains flexible for a long time, although it will eventually dry out and become hard.
-"Hard" doesn't mean epoxy hard but rather break-apart-in-your-hands hard, much like sunbaked clay because that's basically what it is.
+"Hard" doesn't mean epoxy hard but rather break-apart-in-your-hands hard, much like sunbaked clay.

 Plumbers need this stuff when installing drains.
 They put it underneath the drain flange, which is the part of the drain that overlaps the drain opening, and it makes a watertight seal when they tighten the nut to secure the drain to the sink.
 The plumber who installed the garbage disposal undoubtedly used plumber's putty, and the putty has probably dried out and cracked, which would be why the flange is leaking.